Perpetual inventory method definition

 Beginning inventory + Purchases - Ending inventory = Cost of goods sold

-A periodic inventory system relies upon having an accurate inventory count only when a physical count is taken.
-At all other times, a company using the periodic system does not know the exact number of units that it has in stock, which makes it inferior to the perpetual inventory method.
+• Accuracy level.
+A perpetual inventory system should result in reasonably accurate inventory records, while a periodic system is only accurate on the day when a physical count is taken.
+At all other times, a company using the periodic system does not know the exact number of units that it has in stock.

 Related Articles